 The founders of WYSC created the league as a place where children of all ages and abilities could learn about the sport of soccer while having fun.
 The emphasis is on learning, teamwork and sportsmanship, not on the final score or the division standings.
 Fields are small, as are team rosters, so that children get lots of “touches” on the soccer ball.
 Small-sided games provide each player greater playing time.
 More time on the field translates to more ball touches, player interaction, individual player game strategy, etc.

-Super Save Registration – Starts during the last week of the current season.
+SUPER SAVER REGISTRATION: Starts during the last week of the previous season.

 In case of bad weather, a decision will be made about game cancelations in the morning and posted on the WYSC home page.